emre/relationships/README.md

 relationships
 ---
-redis backed user relationships on its' simplest form.
+redis backed user relationships on its simplest form.

 ####installation